rubyforgood/stocks-in-the-future/README.md

 ## Ruby for Good
 If you have any questions about an issue, comment on the issue, open a new issue, or ask in [the RubyForGood slack] (https://join.slack.com/t/rubyforgood/shared_invite/zt-2k5ezv241-Ia2Iac3amxDS8CuhOr69ZA).
 Stocks-in-the-future has a #stocks-in-the-future channel in the Slack.
 Feel free to join the community!

-## Repo Deployment
-Check out this link for information about the deployment of this repo: https://stocks-in-the-future-2e5bd264d30e.herokuapp.com/

 # Contributing

 * Please create a new branch for each request